 Finance

-Because finance is a key business component, this MBA concentration can offer high salary potential.
-This specialization teaches you to analyze financial outcomes that help in decision-making processes, ensuring organizations remain profitable.
-The BLS projects finance manager careers to grow 17% from 2020 to 2030, with particularly high projected growth for cash management and risk management roles.
+Because finance is a key component of any business, this MBA concentration can offer high salary potential.
+This specialization trains students to analyze financial outcomes that aid in decision-making processes, ensuring organizations remain profitable.
+The BLS projects positions for financial managers to grow 16% from 2022-2032, with particularly high projected growth for cash management and risk management roles.

 An MBA in finance builds vital management, financial planning, and financial analysis knowledge.
 The top MBA schools for finance typically cover topics like budgeting, accounting, economics, and taxation.
 Many programs also explore high-level frameworks for analyzing and projecting financial change, such as analytics and big data.